 - Use a dashboard to monitor progress.
 Once you’ve agreed on your goals and success criteria for each and done the hard work of communicating the plan and ensuring it was understood, you need to remain aligned throughout the execution of the project.
 Using dashboard software where everyone can see the progress on each goal will help you stay on track.
 If you can’t pull your project team together for a quick sync-up in the office or drop by and ask how part of the project is coming along, having a way to get a quick update whenever you need it remotely is key.
 Using a software like Rhythm can help you know what the status is on all the elements of your plan at any time.

 - Collaborate on a regular basis.
 You can also use Rhythm to make comments back and forth and collaborate in real-time.
 If you see that someone is behind schedule or a status is Red or Yellow on one of your priorities, you can find out why and offer help.
 Alternatively, if you see that something else is going well, you can see what that person may have learned that could accelerate others who are working on similar projects.
-In addition to comments, use your Weekly Meetings to be sure everyone is still in sync on the most important priorities for your company.
+In addition to comments, use your Weekly Meetings to be sure everyone is still coordinated on the most important priorities for your company.
 Talk through adjustments and roadblocks as they come up, and continuously focus on the top key items.
+Organizational Alignment Is the key to collaboration.

 It might take some extra effort and talk time to keep aligned with a remote team, but this time is well-spent if you can successfully execute the few key priorities you need for your company to make it.
 Uncover any areas where your team may be misaligned early, and get everyone back on the same page quickly so you don’t waste precious time and energy working on the wrong things.